ABD-AZE/SuperscalarProcessor-CSC-201/README.md

 7) We first are trying only for structural and data hazard.
 If time permits, also for control hazard.

 ## Harvard machine (dedicated instruction memory).
+There is a dedicated structure in the processor called the register  le that contains all the 8 registers

 ISA DEGIGN.<,br>
 16 bit instruction => IR size =16 bits. <br>